Ruin0x11/modding-opennefia-by-example/src/en/items.md

 ### Weapons and Armor

-Any item that has a nonzero `dice_x` property and can be equipped in a hand equipment slot counts as a melee weapon.
+Any item that has a non-zero `dice_x` property and can be equipped in a hand equipment slot counts as a melee weapon.

 ```lua